MatFluor/meteor-accounting/README.md

 meteor-accounting
 =================

-Simple accounting software written in python with wxwidgets and sqlite3
+Simple accounting software written in python with PySide and sqlite3